CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 ## 7 • EXHAUSTING YOUR PLAY DECK

 You exhaust your deck when you draw the final card from it.
-Discard any cards that are discarded when a deck is exhausted, and make any exchanges with the sideboard (p.
-24).
+Discard any cards that are discarded when a deck is exhausted, and make any exchanges with the sideboard (see above).
 Then shuffle your discard pile.
 This becomes your new play deck.
 Place all of your discarded sites back into your location deck.

 ---